-After completing above step, you should check whether the GCC compiler is installed in your system correctly or not.
-To do this you have to run the below given command from Linux terminal:
+After completing the above step, you should check whether the GCC compiler is installed in your system correctly or not.
+To do this you have to run the below-given command from Linux terminal:

-- If you have completed the above two steps without any errors, then your Linux environment is set up and ready to be use to compile C++ programs.
-In further steps we will learn how to compile and run a C++ program on Linux using GCC compiler.
+- If you have completed the above two steps without any errors, then your Linux environment is set up and ready to be used to compile C++ programs.
+In further steps, we will learn how to compile and run a C++ program on Linux using GCC compiler.

-- Write your program in a text file and save it with any file name and .CPP extension .
-We have written a program to display “Hello World” and saved it in a file with file name “helloworld.cpp” on desktop.
+- Write your program in a text file and save it with any file name and.CPP extension.
+We have written a program to display “Hello World” and saved it in a file with the filename “helloworld.cpp” on desktop.

 Now you have to open the Linux terminal and move to the directory where you have saved your file.
 Then you have to run the below command to compile your file: